atwe98/Security-Lock-IEEE-Workshop/README.md

 # Security-Lock-IEEE-Workshop
+A workshop for IEEE day 2018 for the LUFE III student branch.
-A workshop made to demonstrate the usage of servo motors, LCD display, and keypads with the Arduino Uno
+Demonstration of the usage of servo motors, LCD display, and keypads with the Arduino Uno.